darfink/chakracore-rs/jsrt-sys/README.md

 cargo clean -p jsrt-sys && cargo build
 ```

-In case you find yourself stuck with the build process, open an
+In case you find yourself stuck in the build process, open an
 [issue](https://github.com/darfink/jsrt-rs/issues/new).

 ### Status

-This library has been built on `macOS 10.12` and `Ubuntu 16.10`.
+This library has been built on `macOS 10.12 x86_64` and `Ubuntu 16.10 x86_64`.